 Celebrate the International Flavors of Sun Basket

 No ingredient says Sicily louder than the tiny caper.
 These bold buds take any dish straight to Southern Italy.
 To simply call them “salty” short-changes their floral, fruity flavor.
 They have far more depth than they often get credit for.
-Pair capers with lemon and you’ve got a classic piccata, the simple-to-make sauce that brings bold flavor to our Sole Piccata with Red Pepper Vinaigrette and Baby Broccoli.
+Pair capers with lemon and you’ve got a classic piccata, the simple-to-make sauce that brings bold flavor to our Sole with Red Pepper Vinaigrette and Lemon-Garlic Broccoli.

 Thai Kaffir (Makrut) Lime Leaves

-Thick, two-tiered kaffir lime leaves have a sharp, citrusy aroma that's hard to define but unmistakable once you taste it.
+Thick, two-tiered kaffir lime leaves have a sharp, citrusy aroma that's hard to describe but unmistakable once you taste it.
 It’s one of the defining flavors of Thai cuisine.
 Tear the leaves to release their essential oils, but don’t try to eat them.
 Kaffir (makrut) limes are used to infuse a dish with their intriguing fragrance but are too tough to chew.
 Try them in our Thai Shrimp and Rice Noodle Soup.

 Artwork by Ekström Design